compbiozurich/UZH-BIO392/course-results/2023/Roman Stadler/Day 6/2023-09-27_roman_stadler_genome_resources.md

 - ClinGen is a National Institutes of Health (NIH)-funded resource dedicated to building a central resource that defines the clinical relevance of genes and variants for use in precision medicine and research
 - Works to define the clinical relevance of genes by curating and assessing evidence for gene-disease associations
 - Provides guidelines and resources for the interpretation of genomic variants, particularly those identified in clinical genetic testing
+- ClinGen takes a broader gene-centric approach compared to ClinVar, emphasizing the clinical validity of genes and their associations with diseases
 - The primary use is to improve our understanding of the clinical relevance of genes and genomic variants in human health

 [NCBI](https://www.ncbi.nlm.nih.gov/)